dreamfast/go-civitai-downloader/README.md

 Note: While I can do my best to test out, there are so many combinations using the CivitAi API.
 If you have any issues feel free to open an issue and I'll check it out!

-Check out our current release [here](https://github.com/dreamfast/go-civitai-downloader/releases/tag/v0.0.01-dev-05082025).
+Check out our current December 2025 release [here](https://github.com/dreamfast/go-civitai-downloader/releases/tag/v29-12-2025-pre-release).

 ## Features